ddovla/cxjs-home-expenses-app-tutorial/tutorial/core-concepts.md

 ## Controllers

 Controllers are used to concentrate business logic required for views.
-This includes preparing data for rendering purposes, calculating values, reacting on changes, defining callbacks, etc. Controllers are assigned to widgets using the `controller` attribute.
+This includes preparing data for rendering purposes, calculating values, reacting to changes, defining callbacks, etc. Controllers are assigned to widgets using the `controller` attribute.

 #### Controller initialization example